rsnodgrass/hassio-addons/radiora-classic-bridge/README.md

 ### Configuration

 Configure each Lutron RadioRA Classic zone/switch using the built-in SmartThings integration with Home Assistant version 0.87 and newer.
-Reminder that you must pair all light switches/dimmers into your RA-RS232 hardware adapter per Lutron's instructions.
+You must pair all light switches/dimmers into your RA-RS232 hardware adapter per Lutron's instructions.
 You must also have [configured the SmartThings integration with Home Assistant](https://www.home-assistant.io/components/smartthings/).